 What does this mean to us?

-We want to be free to change course at any time.
+We are ready to change course at any time.

 Here are 8 things we’re doing to live nimbly.

 We reevaluate most of our big decisions on a yearly basis.
 These include our living situation, our children’s education, our jobs and our long-term plans.
 We routinely ask ourselves questions like, “Are these jobs helping us make an impact?
 Should we sell the house?
 Is this school setup still working for us?”